Leafwing-Studios/fop-rules/docs/character-options/species/fae.md

 **Relentless Mockery:** You gain access to the Relentless Mockery power.
 As a minor action, make a Presence attack against a creature within 6 tiles, applying one stack of crazed if you hit.

 **Ceremony of the Blooming Flowers:** As a downtime activity, you may perform the Ceremony of the Blooming Flowers.
-All party members (including yourself) have advantage on skill checks made to perform the Splice downtime activity during this rest.
-Gain the benefit of the Splice downtime activity.
+All party members (including yourself) have advantage on skill checks made to perform the Enchant downtime activity during this rest.
+Gain the benefit of the Enchant downtime activity.

 ## Summer’s Vitality